-- a.
+- I. Objective: Students will pick a topic for their Connecticut History Day and National History Day® project by researching periods in history that are of interest. - II.
+Procedure - a.
 Start of Class: Students will discuss their writing assignment from the previous lesson about turning points. - b.
 Using their writing assignment, students will begin to research different historic time periods and moments in history that are of interest to them to see if they can find a topic.
 Facilitate the brainstorming by using a word web, mind map or gallery walk or playing a game such as Scattergories.
 You can also show them the Topic Narrowing and Selection video from MN History Day. - c.
-Students will continue to research topics that fit the theme of Turning Points in History until they find a topic of interest.
+Students will continue to research topics that fit the theme of Rights & Responsibilities in History until they find a topic of interest.
 Sample topics relating to Connecticut can be found online.
 For a broader range of topics, students can explore the NHD Topic Inspiration. - d.
 Give students the History Day Topic Funnel worksheet.
 Discuss the concept and sample topic funnels.
 You may want to complete a funnel together as a whole group or assign small groups to complete one with a few preselected topics.
 Once students are comfortable with the concept, they can complete the activity for their chosen topic. - e.
 Explain the importance of early research questions as these will help students with their initial research. - f.
 Once students have decided on a topic, have them complete the Choosing a Topic Worksheet.
 Students can conduct some early research and explain why they've chosen their topic.
 Remind them to record the sources for any information they find. - g.
 NHD allows students to create projects as a team or individually, and students will need to decide how they would like to create their projects if there are multiple students in class who have an interest in the same topic, they may want to work together.
 Students may need to review the Basic Category Information from Lesson One.

-• If students are creating a group project for Connecticut History Day, have them fill out the Connecticut History Day Group Project Contract Agreement.

-- a.
-Turning Points in History Writing Assignment from previous lesson

-- b.
-2024 Theme Materials

-- c.
-NHD Rule Book

-- d.
-Turning Points in History Suggested Connecticut Topics List

-- e.
-Topic Narrowing and Selection video

-- f.
-Turning Points in History Word Web handout

-- g.
-Scattergories handout

-- h.
-History Day Topic Funnel worksheet

-- i.
-Choosing a Topic worksheet

-- j.
-Connecticut History Day Group Project Contract Agreement
+- If students are creating a group project for Connecticut History Day, have them fill out the Connecticut History Day Group Project Contract Agreement. - III.
+Materials - a.
+Rights & Responsibilities Writing Assignment from previous lesson - b.
+2025 Theme Materials - c.
+NHD Rule Book - d.
+Rights & Responsibilities in History Suggested Connecticut Topics List - e.
+Topic Narrowing and Selection video - f.
+Rights & Responsibilities Word Web handout - g.
+Scattergories handout - h.
+History Day Topic Funnel worksheet - i.
+Choosing a Topic worksheet - j.
+Connecticut History Day Group Project Contract Agreement - IV.
+Evaluations - a.

-- a.
 Participation in writing assignment discussion - b.
 Participation and completion of NHD topic research - c.
-Completion of Choosing a Topic Checklist
+Completion of Choosing a Topic Checklist www.historydayct.org 36